 - Top with the crumble - use as much as you like.
 I like a heavy crumble.

 - Place the assembled pie on a baking sheet lined with parchment paper.
-Bake for 20 minutes at 425°f / 220°c, then reduce the oven temperature to 375°f / 190°c, and bake until the pastry is deeply golden and the filling is bubbling, 40 to 50 minutes.
+Bake for 30 minutes at 425°f / 220°c, then reduce the oven temperature to 375°f / 190°c and bake until the pastry is deeply golden and the filling is bubbling, 50 to 60 minutes.
+Watch the crumble topping carefully and tent the pie with foil once the crumble is your desired level of done.

 - Remove from the oven and allow to cool before slicing.
 Serve warm or at room temperature.